Violence writ large

-On a much larger scale, they are negotiating with research groups from other universities in Australia and overseas with the aim of submitting a bid to the Australian Research Council for funding to establish what would be a world-first Centre of Excellence in the History of Violence, starting in 2013.
+On a much larger scale, they are negotiating with research groups from other universities in Australia and overseas with the aim of submitting a bid to the Australian Research Council for funding to establish what would be a world-first Centre of Excellence in the History of Violence.

 "Violence has been studied within different disciplines over the past 10 or 15 years but it is really coming into its own as a field and researchers in Newcastle are at the forefront of this," Dwyer says.